UMCU-Digital-Health/SleepWellBaby/docs/model_card.md

 ### Recommendations
 Users should be made aware of the risks, biases and limitations of the model.
 In particular,
 * This model has not been cleared as a medical device and cannot be used safely for patient management.
-* The model was trained on an imperfect golden standard for sleep stages, namely human observations
+* The model was trained on an imperfect gold standard for sleep stages, namely human observations
 * The model is not a perfect, neither in terms of discrimination or calibration

 ## How to Get Started with the Model